GeorgiDimov1228/warehouse_management/README.md

 ```

 ### Dependency Issues
-If you encounter dependency issues like the `url_quote` error with newer Python versions:
+If you encounter dependency issues:
 - Use the Docker setup which uses Python 3.8
 - If using local installation, create a virtual environment with Python 3.8:
   ```bash